martinbannister/CI_MS3_We-ll_Look_Into_It/README.md

 ## Design

-Used Materialize
+I used Materialize framework to style the site for it's range of features and Material Design styling (although this is now out of date based on Google's latest Material You style).
+During development I found some limitation with the customisability of the colours used throughout the framework and it has not been updated for some years.
+I will not use it in the future.

 ### Database

-The author designed the database schema to allow fo flexibility of use to be adaptable to a wide range of councils.
+I designed the database schema to allow fo flexibility of use to be adaptable to a wide range of councils.

 ![image of database schema](docs/assets/images/database_schema.jpg)

 ### Colour Scheme

+I selected a colour scheme from the range of colours provided by Materialize.
+I chose a purple colour for the main theme of the site as I think this looked clean and profressional without being boring.

+To distinguish the separate data types on the site from the main data of Pothole Reports I themed the Counties, Areas and Pothole Status pages in separate colours so it is clear what area you're interacting with.

 ### Typography

+I selelcted the Lato font for the majority of this project as it has nice round lettering and closely matches Google's Product Sans front.

 ### Images